aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

         )
     ```

-## Adding an Operation
+## Add a new operation

-To add a new operation to your API, you can follow the below steps:
+To add a new operation to your API, follow these steps.

-### Define the Operation in your Model
+### Define the operation in your model

 Add the new operation in the `model` project, for example: